 Mumps, an infection caused by the mumps virus, can cause fever, headache and swelling of the salivary glands around the jaw and cheeks.
 About 10% of people who get mumps also get meningitis, but mumps meningitis is usually mild.
 Mumps can also cause encephalitis, leading to permanent brain damage.
 In rare cases, men with both testicles infected with mumps become sterile.

-In the last ten years there have been outbreaks of mumps mostly among young adults in British Columbia, Nova Scotia and Alberta.
+In the last ten years there have been outbreaks of mumps mostly among young adults in many places across Canada.
 These outbreaks demonstrate how certain population groups are susceptible to getting mumps due to lack of previous vaccination or incomplete vaccination.

 Public Health Agency of Canada.
 Canadian Immunization Guide.
 Evergreen edition. http://www.phac-aspc.gc.ca/publicat/cig-gci/index-eng.php (external link)